Telles Foundation

 Technology Integration

-Many partners integrate technology meaningfully.
-Khan Academy's Khanmigo AI tutoring reaches 8,216 students in Paraná's public schools, while 42's peer-to-peer pedagogy operates 24/7 without traditional professors.
+Many partners integrate technology meaningfully, such as Khan Academy's Khanmigo AI tutoring in Brazilian public schools and 42's peer-to-peer pedagogy operating 24/7 without traditional professors.

 Application Success Factors